Gardens Gone Native Tour Committee Needs You!

 • spearhead meetings, create action items, review schedule

 • plus help the Committee recruit docents to work with hosts

 • and work with the CNPS Board to share the hiring of a Media/PR person

 , if you are interested in learning more.

 Saturday May 10, 2014 (was great!)
 SacMag article link

 9:30 AM to 4:00 PM

-Gardens Gone Native is a free, self-guided tour featuring 25 home gardens in and around Sacramento and Yolo Counties.
+Gardens Gone Native is a free, self-guided tour featuring 20 home gardens in and around Sacramento.
 Gardens are comprised of at least 50% California native plants.
 Participants will be inspired by a variety of gardens that showcase the beauty, versatility, and hardiness of native plants.
 A diversity of garden styles and styles can be viewed, including: small city lots to large semi-rural parcels, professional and homeowner designs, and hundreds of native plant species.